Call 24/7 Free Consult (888) 782-9090

 Who pays my medical bills?

-While Personal Injury Protection (PIP) is primary it pays $10,000 medical expenses.
-In most cases your own health insurance will pay bills in excess of that amount.
+While Personal Injury Protection (PIP) is primary it pays $10,000 in medical expenses.
+In most cases, your own health insurance will pay bills in excess of that amount.
 We work to see that medical bills are all paid when your case is settled.

 What type of auto accident cases do your handle?

-Personal injury attorney Flora Templeton Stuart has decades of experience representing clients injured due to car wrecks, semi accidents, hit and run accidents, DUI accidents, motorcycle wrecks, pedestrian accidents, bicycle accidents, truck wrecks, bus, Uber/Lyft/Taxicab and other motor vehicle accidents.
-If you or a loved one has been injured or killed in an auto accident that wasn’t your fault, contact our Bowling Green personal injury lawyers for a free case evaluation.
+Personal injury attorney Flora Templeton Stuart has decades of experience representing clients injured due to car wrecks, semi accidents, hit-and-run accidents, DUI accidents, motorcycle wrecks, pedestrian accidents, bicycle accidents, truck wrecks, bus, Uber/Lyft/Taxicab, and other motor vehicle accidents.
+If you or a loved one has been injured or killed in an auto accident that wasn’t your fault, contact our Bowling Green car crash lawyers in Kentucky for a free case evaluation.
 We can help you secure all the compensation you deserve.

 American Association for Justice